dnagir/approache/source/_posts/2012-03-04-migrating-from-blogger-to-octopress.markdown

 But **make sure you deploy to the domain of your blog**.
 For example, my Blogger blog was hosted on the `blog.approache.com` and I deployed it to this domain.

 It of course will not take any affect until you change your DNS settings.
-But this will enable permanent redirects immediatly when you'll do that (thus preserving all your old links).
+But this will enable permanent redirects immediately when you'll do that (thus preserving all your old links).

 Deployment